-Support fabulous women aspiring to environmental leadership - from WA to Queensland, from Tasmania to Timor Leste – growing their skills with the Womens Environmental Leadership program (WELA).
+Support fabulous women environmentalists - from WA to Queensland, from Tasmania to the NT – growing their skills with the Women's Environmental Leadership program (WELA).

 WELA has been developed by a small team of women leaders in the environment sector.
 It’s a program designed by and for women environmentalists arising from research on women and leadership in the environment sector that showed how few women were in leadership positions.
 The research.
 See Chapter 16.

 WELA is supporting women – of all ages and stages – to strengthen their leadership skills.
 They come to the program from many walks of life: NGO managers, innovators, frontline activists/campaigners, young indigenous women and in government.

 By giving women environmentalists confidence and a supportive national network, they are empowered to play a pivotal role in making Australia and the world sustainable from transforming energy systems to saving nature to researching wildlife, to supporting Aboriginal self determination to tackling polluting industries.